rakus/gnome-shell-terminal-list/README.md

 So: No sorting by window or virtual desktop.

-I'm __not__ actively searching for a solution, but if someone wants to provides a patch I would be interested.
+I'm _not_ actively searching for a solution for that.

 ## Installing

 Independent of the method used to install the extension, GNOME-Shell has to be restarted afterwards.
-If you using X11 just hit `<ALT>F2` and enter `r`.
+If you using X11 just hit `ALT+F2` and enter `r`.
 If you are using Wayland you need to log out and in again.

 After the restart the extension can be enabled with